Zarxrax/Cutie-Roto/README.md

 If you want to erase all masked frames and start over, just go to the first frame and press 'Reset frame', then press 'Reset all memory'.
 Finally, click 'propagate forward' to remove the masks from all remaining frames.

-Once you have finished masking your clip, press the 'Export binary masks' button.
-A binary masks folder will appear in the workspace, which contains an image sequence that you can import back into an editing application.
+Once you have finished masking your clip, press the 'Export as video' button to create a video file that can be brought back into another application.
+Various image sequences will also be created in the workspace folder.